Yanujz/configly/README.md

 # Configly - Flexible Configuration Management for C++

 Configly is a flexible, callback-driven configuration management library for C++.
-It allows you to manage, update, and restore your configuration parameters with ease.
-This library is ideal for applications that need dynamic configuration management and real-time notifications on changes.
+It allows you to manage, update, and restore configuration parameters with ease.
+This library is ideal for applications that require dynamic configuration management and real-time notifications for configuration changes.

-Note: Configly is not thread-safe.
-If you need to use it in a multi-threaded environment, make sure to synchronize access to the configuration manually.
+Configly provides a centralized approach to configuration, enabling the sharing of configuration state across the entire application.
+All components within the program can access and modify the configuration without needing to duplicate or manually pass data.
+Any changes made to the configuration are immediately visible throughout the program, making it easier to handle dynamic parameters.

 ## Features
 - Dynamic configuration management with flexible data types.